Kansas River Water Quality

 History

 During the late summer and early fall of 2011, due to hot and dry conditions, Milford Reservoir experienced a harmful algal bloom (HAB) and several utilities along the Kansas River detected microcystin (a toxin produced by cyanobacteria) in the raw water.
-Every year since 2011 Milford has experienced some level of HAB.
 The Public Water Supply workgroup developed a plan to work with USGS to collect real-time water quality data along the river; identify the source, fate and transport of taste-and-odor compounds; and develop statistical relationships to identify factors that may cause a change in water quality.
 The members of the workgroup see the value of the data collection along the Kansas River and continue to use one-year contracts with the USGS.
 Collection sites include Wamego, Topeka and De Soto with years of historical data from the Wamego and De Soto gages.
 More information can be found at the USGS website, Water-Quality Monitoring in the lower Kansas River Basin.

 Current Updates